ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Is the project a fork?**

-- If the layer 2 is a fork, what project is it a fork of?
+- If the layer 2 is a fork, which project was forked?

 **What wallets can users use to access this layer 2?**

 - What is the public RPC information for the network?
 (RPC URL, Chain ID, Currency Symbol, Block Explorer URL)
 - What wallets natively support this layer 2?

-**Has the project been externally audited?**
+**Has this project undergone an external security audit?**

 - Include links to report and/or repo.

-**Is the layer 2 widely used?**
+**Has the project maintained its users over time?**

 - We will consider metrics such as TVL history, transaction statistics, and whether it is used by known companies or projects